pbv-public/firestore-orm/README.md

 ### Create
-`tx.create()` instantiates a new row in local memory.
+`tx.create()` instantiates a new doc in local memory.
 This method is a local, **synchronous** method (no network traffic is generated).
-If a row with the same key already exists, a `db.ModelAlreadyExistsError` is thrown when the transaction attempts to commit (without retries, as we don't expect rows to be deleted).
+If a doc with the same key already exists, a `db.ModelAlreadyExistsError` is thrown when the transaction attempts to commit (without retries, as we don't expect docs to be deleted).

-To create a row, you need to supply the model (the type of data you're creating) and a map of its initial values:
+To create a doc, you need to supply the model (the type of data you're creating) and a map of its initial values:
 ```javascript
 tx.create(Order, { id, product: 'coffee', quantity: 1 })